autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

 ## Component interface

-The following describes the input/output concept between Planning Component and other components.
+This section describes the inputs and outputs of the Planning Component and of its internal modules.
 See the [Planning Component Interface](../../autoware-interfaces/components/planning.md) page for the current implementation.

 ### Input to the planning component